Timeline in the film...

 Let's begin...

-In 2009, she appeared as an extra in the feature film « Son de la Calle » acting like Los Parkour.
-Film directed by Julio César Bolívar, director of photography: Cezary Jaworski.
+In 2009, she participated as an extra / stunt performer in the feature film « Son de la Calle » acting like Los Parkour.
+Directed by Julio César Bolívar, and director of photography: Cezary Jaworski.

 That same year, she worked as a video assistant on « KM 72 » directed by Samuel Henríquez, cinematographed by Juan Toledo.